boscosabujohn/ManufacturingOS/b3-erp/docs/requirements/project-structure-instructions.md

 ---

-*This instruction document should be consulted before any code generation to ensure consistency and maintainability of the B3 MACBIS ERP system.*
+*This instruction document should be consulted before any code generation to ensure consistency and maintainability of the ManufacturingOS ERP system.*